History of Dominion Energy in Timeline

 Dominion Energy

-1925: Name Change to Virginia Electric and Power Company (VEPCO)
+1925: Name change to Virginia Electric and Power Company (VEPCO)

 1940: VEPCO Doubles Service Territory

-1944: Transit Operations Sold
+1944: Sale of Transit Operations

-In 1944, VEPCO sold its transit operations.
+In 1944, VEPCO sold its transit operations, focusing on its core electric and power business.

 1985: Distribution Operations Split